 Kmart not the only lukewarm performer

-Testing a heater in the lab.
+The heat is on: testing a heater in the lab.

 The results show you can be equally ripped off, whether you're making a $50-plus or a $400-plus investment.
 Given how poorly these heaters performed in our independent tests, it's important to be cautious about the suspiciously glowing reviews you find online.

-Our electric heater tests are carried out by an independent lab team, which assesses heating performance, safety, energy efficiency, and ease of use.
+Our electric heater tests are carried out by an independent lab team, which assesses heating performance, safety, energy efficiency and ease of use.

 So how should I heat my home instead?

-It may come as a surprise, but a reverse cycle air conditioner is the best heating option for most homes.
+It may come as a surprise, but a reverse-cycle air conditioner is the best heating option for most homes.

 But we realise not everyone can afford that investment or get their landlord to agree to install one.
 This is why we test portable electric heaters – to help you find a good performer to suit your needs and budget.